TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * Associations to:
         * Creativity
         * Business
-        * Modern style with no curving corners of buttons or images
+        * Modern style with no curving corners of buttons or images unless necessary

 #### Page sections
 1. Home